 - We use third-party services that may be co-branded as Blockchain but will do so with clear notice.
 Any third-party services may collect information as determined by their own privacy policies.

 - We may collect information about you from third-party services (such as Facebook or another site).
 When you use or connect to Blockchain by or through such third-party platform, you allow us to access and/or collect certain information from your third-party services profile/account as permitted by the terms of services and your privacy settings with the third-party platform.

 - Banks or payment processors that you use to transfer fiat currency may provide us with basic Personal Data, such as your name and address, as well as, your bank account information.

-- Advertising or analytics providers may provide us with anonymized information about you, including but not limited to, how you found our website.
+- Advertising or analytics providers may provide us with anonymised information about you, including but not limited to, how you found our website.

-3. Use of Personal DataWe will use your information to:
+3. Use of Personal DataWe will use your Personal Data, to:

 - Understand and strive to meet your needs and preferences in using our Services;